• Skip to primary navigation

 You sure can!
 It makes a 9×13-inch sheet cake.
 Directions for baking are included below the recipe.

-Slice of gluten-free yellow cake on white plate with pink edge.
+A slice of gluten-free yellow cake with chocolate frosting.

-Slice of gluten-free yellow cake with chocolate frosting
+Slice of gluten-free chocolate cake with chocolate frosting on a plate.

 Print